Haftamu-Hailu/Web_Scrapy/README.md

 We applied filter to all  visualization components of the dashboard using actor name and the resulted dashboard is given below.<br
 ![](Dashboard2F.png)

-## Top 3 actors each year.
+## Find top 3 actors each year.

 This helps us to know the top three actors on each year based on the number of movies they participated.
+From the result **Howard cosell** participated in **six movies** in a single year,i.e 1980
 ![](top3actors.png)

 ## Tag cLoud of most popular actors by average movie rating